If you were to look at Picasso's work, you could spot it anywhere.

 If you were to read Dan Brown's book, you'd know it was Dan.

-So how come these folks have a style, and you don’t?
+So how come these folks have a style, and you don't?
+How do you create your own art style?

 You know you don't have a style, because if you took your cartoon or your article and placed it amongst another person's work, no one would be able to pick out your work as unique.
 And that's because it's not.